Blog

 SWOT Analysis for Restaurants: Guide & Template

-What Is a Restaurant SWOT Analysis?
+What is a restaurant SWOT analysis?

 A restaurant SWOT analysis is an exercise in which you analyze your restaurant’s strengths (S), weaknesses (W), opportunities (O) and threats (T).
 SWOT is an acronym that’s created by combining the first letter of each analysis category.